How to find affordable health insurance

 Medicaid premiums are based on income, which varies by state.
 Thirty-eight states expanded Medicaid eligibility to up to 138% of the federal poverty level.
 That's $17,609 for an individual and $36,156 for a family of four.
 The other 12 states have stricter eligibility guidelines.

-One drawback is that not all providers accept Medicaid, so you may encounter issues finding a doctor that accepts Medicaid.
+One drawback is that not all providers accept Medicaid, so you may encounter issues finding a doctor who accepts Medicaid.

 • Check with your state's Medicaid program.
 The state program can figure out whether you're eligible and provide options.